 A trend has recently cropped up in the agricultural industry, and this one’s a keeper.
 Cover crops have overtaken the practices of heavy irrigation and chemical fertilizers to revitalize soil after the seven months between harvest and planting each year.

-According to the 2017 agricultural census, the percent of U.S. cropland planted with cover crops increased by 50 percent between 2012 and 2017, from just over 10 million acres to more than 15 million.
+According to 2017 agricultural census, the percentage of US cropland planted with cover crops increased by 50 percent between 2012 and 2017, from just over 10 million acres to more than 15 million.

 Planting cover crops is an accessible agricultural strategy for improving soil health and water retention, nutrient cycling, and preventing weeds and nitrogen pollution in water and erosion.
 Some science even shows that cover crops can improve the ability of soils to store carbon.

-Here we look at some of these benefits in more detail:
+Here we look at five of these benefits in a little more detail: